Education in East Germany: Vocational training

-If a student did not enter into the EOS (to take the Abitur (similar to the A-level in England) after the 8th year of POS, they applied for vocational training after the 9th year (with the result of the 9th year, which was therefore often more important than the final exam)).
+If a student did not enter into the EOS to take the Abitur (similar to the A-level in England) after the 8th year of POS, they applied for vocational training after the 9th year.
+The result of the 9th year was therefore often more important than the final exam.
 The contract was then signed during the tenth year, so that after the tenth year of polytechnical school, a student went on to 2 or 3 years (depending on subject) of vocational training.
 Vocational training was offered for every subject that was not taught at university, such as masonry, farming, accountancy, kindergarten teacher, nurse, mechanics, electricians, carpentry, butchery, etc.

 Vocational training was split in practical work and theoretical learning which focused both on the studied subject of career, and ended with a certificate and a formal title.

 In the latter part of the apprenticeship the student was integrated into the team where they would work after the apprenticeship.
 The vocational training could take place in the students home town, but often occurred in another city.
 Students lived there in an Internat (boarding school).
 In most cases that was the first time in the young persons life they lived "independent" from their parents' home for one or two years.
 The students were allowed to visit home on the weekends.

 With a completed apprenticeship the worker/farmer was qualified to have additional training for supervisor (Meister), or technological school (Ingenieurschule).
 To go to university, Abitur was necessary.

 Big companies often trained more apprentices than they could absorb.
-Because after apprenticeship people went to national service, moved town, went to universities, changed jobs to work closer to home, etc. Hence companies had all age levels from 16 year olds to seniors, who then trained up the juniors before retiring.
+Because after apprenticeship people went to national service, moved town, went to universities, changed jobs to work closer to home, etc. Hence companies had all age levels from 16-year-olds to seniors, who then trained up the juniors before retiring.